ministryofjustice/cla_frontend/README.md

 ```

 ## Troubleshooting

+If on Sign In you get "Forbidden.
+CSRF verification failed", then clear your cookies and start again.
+It is due to finding cookies from previously running a different Django site on 127.0.0.1.
+(You can use 'localhost' for one to avoid this.)

+If on Sign In you get "There was a problem submitting the form.
+Please enter a correct username and password.", it might also be due to no response on the configured BACKEND_BASE_URI.
+Check that is configured correctly to point at a working cla_backend instance.

 If the application does not run because SECRET_KEY is not defined, then add SECRET_KEY as an environment variable.

 If the application runs but you get a 400 error (Bad request) when using 127.0.0.1:8001 then you will need to update the ALLOWED_HOSTS environment variable.